CoenzymeQ10

 supplements on my kitchen counter that I don't want to over do it and take too

 Q. I just wanted to mention that I recently began taking Coenzyme Q10 and noticed that there was a significant change in my health.
 I've felt so much better physically and mentally.
-My ability to focus had been lacking in the past year or so but after taking Coenzyme Q10 I've been able to think clearer.
+My ability to focus had been lacking in the past year or so but after taking it I've been able to think clearer.
 My energy levels are higher, and although I've given up eating beef, I'm noticing a difference in my physical self.

 Q. Is